Clinical Psychologist Vs Psychiatrist Review-2023

 Treatments provided

-Psychiatrists can provide a wider range of treatments, according to the individual issue and what will work the best.
+Psychiatrists can provide a broader range of treatments according to the individual issue and what will work the best.
 Which includes:

 Medication

-• The general medical centre, including checking your physical health and the effects of medications.
+• The general medical center, including checking your physical health and the effects of medications.

 Psychological treatments

-• Electroconvulsive therapy (ECT) is called Brain stimulation therapies.
+• Electroconvulsive therapy (ECT) is called Brain stimulation therapy.

 • Psychologists focus on providing us with psychological remedies and treatments.